Software-Development-Guidelines/wordpress-assets/wordpress/wordpress_development/development.md

 This part may seem tricky at first, but actually it is quite easy.
 You are going to need a local server installation and a WordPress template.

-    If you don’t have anything in your mind already – you could try installing EasyPhp server (http://www.easyphp.org/) you have to download EasyPhp Development Server.
+* If you don’t have anything in your mind already – you could try installing EasyPhp server [easyphp.org](http://www.easyphp.org/) you have to download EasyPhp Development Server.
 If everything was configured properly then you could install WordPress through Modules/Recommended Modules section in the server’s home page.
-If you encounter any problem – Try to check this guide (http://quirm.net/2011/05/05/inst...)
+If you encounter any problem – Try to check this guide [quirm.net](http://quirm.net/2011/05/05/installing-wordpress-locally-using-easyphp/)
-    Updating WordPress is crucial!
+* Updating WordPress is crucial!
 Because some parts of WP can change and so can change the behavior of your plugin.
 It is not hard to do, as the process is automatic and all you have to do is to click Auto Update button in the Dashboard menu.
-    IDE – You can use PhpStorm as it provides nice WordPress integration if configured properly, but you can also try NetBeans
+* IDE – You can use PhpStorm as it provides nice WordPress integration if configured properly, but you can also try NetBeans

 ## How to start

 For WordPress to recognize your file as a plugin you need to create a plugins template

-You can do it either by using a tool like (WordPress Plugin Boilerplate Generator | Ready to use WordPress Plugin Boilerplate) or by adding the required section manually at the beginning of your php file.
+You can do it either by using a tool like [WordPress Plugin Boilerplate Generator](http://wppb.me/) or by adding the required section manually at the beginning of your php file.
 You don’t need to end the php file with closing tags (?>), it is recommended that you don’t use closing tags (something to do with the WP parsing).

     */<?php
     /*